Ohio-mechanic-inspecting-engine-of-recalled-car Home > Ohio Blogs > What to Do If Your Car Has a Recall

 Contact an Auto Defect Lawyer Today

 Whether or not there was a recall, a defective vehicle part can upend your life in an auto accident.
-A car accident lawyer at Colombo Law can help you pursue financial recovery.
+A Columbus or Cincinnati car accident lawyer at Colombo Law can help you pursue financial recovery.

 Our attorneys will thoroughly examine your vehicle to determine if a faulty part played a role in the accident.
 If we find evidence of a defect, we can bring a claim on your behalf against the manufacturer and any other liable parties.

 If you or a loved one was injured in an accident caused by a recalled vehicle or a vehicle defect, Colombo Law can help.
-Please call (614) 362-7000 today for a free case evaluation.
+Please call (614) 362-7000 in Columbus or (513) 599-8841 in Cincinnati today for a FREE case evaluation.